 Start by considering the natural environment of the donkey.
 They would be walking up to 20 km a day in search of rough, course vegetation.
 During their travels, they would be interacting with a rich and varied environment that includes watering holes, high and low ground, open spaces, possibly wooded areas and even other species.

-In comparison, a domesticated donkey is able to fulfil their nutritional requirement by walking less than 1.6 km day and in the space of two-three hours by foraging on grass, straw and hay or haylage.
+In comparison, a domesticated donkey is able to fulfil their nutritional requirement by walking less than 1.6 km a day and in the space of two-three hours by foraging on grass, straw and hay or haylage.
 Donkeys and mules also only rest lying down for around four hours a day, meaning there is a large period to fill with activity and keep your donkey mentally stimulated.

 Once you understand your donkeys’ natural behaviours, it is time to begin formulating enrichment activities.
 This is when you may begin to experience a benefit to your own wellness.
 Creating unique and rewarding enrichment experiences for your donkey friend is a great opportunity to engage your imagination and combine creativity with critical thinking.
 Nourishing your natural creativity in this structured way can help build and protect your own mental wellbeing.